nevilshah444/CMPE-255-Data-Cleaning-Assignment/README.md

       a)On an average basis,How many people in total are there in a single booking? b)How many Bookings were cancelled with respect to each hotel? c)Number of special requests made by customers in their booking .... and many more.
-4) Data Modelling

-In the Data Modelling, I have trained the data using following Models:
+4) Data Modelling: In the Data Modelling, I have trained the data using following Models:
    a) Random Forest Classifier
    b) Random Forest Regressor
 And the precision or accuracy is about 83% in both the models and have displayed the confusion matrix in both the cases.